WentaoZhan1998/geospaNN/README.md

 # 3.
 n = 1000            # Size of the simulated sample.
 nn = 20             # Neighbor size used for NNGP.
-batch_size = 50     # Batch size for training the neural networks.
 ```

 Next, simulate and split the data.